Fantasy baseball daily notes for June 30

 Bullpen

 Could there be a changing of the guard in St. Louis?
-Seung Hwan Oh's days of being the Final Boss may have come to an end, at least for now.
-After giving up a run in three of his last four games, Oh was passed over for the save Wednesday night, with Trevor Rosenthal entrusted with ninth inning duties.
+Seung-Hwan Oh's days of being the Final Boss may have come to an end, at least for now.
+After giving up a run in three of his past four games, Oh was passed over for the save Wednesday night, with Trevor Rosenthal entrusted with ninth-inning duties.
 That said, Rosenthal hasn't exactly been spotless lately.
 This is a scenario worth following.

 Projected game scores